Seven-Bi/jsapp/README.md

-SEQTA Code Challenge
+Quick view to the project
 ---

-Quick view to current work
----
 ![Upstream vs Origin](https://raw.githubusercontent.com/Seven-Bi/jsapp/features/screenshot/img.PNG)

-Some information about this project, just in case and also can be a chance to telling my thought and design of this code challenge.
----

 This project created with npx create-react-app, coming with all the nessary stuff, only added css framework 'Material UI' for pretty component, so there are some important parts and functions have done and with some necessary test cases (npm test will run all tests), I will like to list